wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.4.7

 optimization: 1.During rich text editing, when initially focusing, all are no longer selected by default; 2.When editing rich text, use the node fill color as the background color to avoid being invisible when the node color is white.
+3.Node activation state switching no longer triggers history.
+4.Triggering history multiple times in a short time will only add the last data.

 New: 1.Support for importing and exporting Markdown format files.